Qusisymmetric dimension distortion of Ahlfors regular subsets of a metric space: Modulus

 See \cite{Fug} for (1) and (2).
 Property (3) is due to Ziemer for families of continua in $\mathbb{R}^N$, see Lemma $2.3$ in \cite{Ziemer}.
-Recall here that a measure $\mu$ is said to be complete if every subset of a zero measure set is also $\mu$-measurable.
 The proof in the case of general measure families is the same as in \cite{Ziemer}.
-The last property is an application of Holder's inequality.
+It is important to emphasize here that Ziemer's Lemma holds only under the assumption $p>1$.